 While mediation allows high-conflict couples to actively engage in making decisions regarding child visitation or custody, arbitration requires the input of an objective third party, such as a judge or jury.
 The third party’s decision is rarely final, as parents may later resolve their issue in court.

 Why are informal negotiations impractical with high conflict couples?

-High conflict couples who vie for power and control are hardly ideal candidates for informal negotiations, especially since a willingness to cooperate is essential to successful outcomes.
-High conflict spouses may, however, hire an attorney to negotiate their positions on their behalf.
+High-conflict couples who vie for power and control are hardly ideal candidates for informal negotiations, especially since a willingness to cooperate is essential to successful outcomes.
+High-conflict spouses may, however, hire a divorce attorney to negotiate their positions on their behalf.